Ear infection: Introduction

 Ear infection: Treatments

 The first step in treating an ear infection is prevention.
 Prevention measures include using the same precautions that are recommended to prevent the spread of infectious diseases, such as the flu or colds.
 These include covering the mouth and nose with the elbow or a tissue when you sneeze or cough and washing hands frequently with soap and water for at least 15 seconds.
-You can ...more treatments »
+You can also use ...more treatments »

 Ear infection: Misdiagnosis